Skip to main content

 1. Configure a Gateway in The Things Stack

-You'll need a gateway connected to The Things Stack in order for this integration to work, it can be either a Blues LoRa gateway or any other brand/model.
+You'll need a gateway connected to The Things Stack in order for this integration to work.
+It can be either a Blues LoRa gateway or any other brand/model.
 You can follow Blues' guide for this purpose.

 Make sure to attach the antenna to the Notecard LoRa and then hook it up to your Notecarrier.
 Finally, use a USB cable to connect the Notecarrier to your PC.